kenzie-rylie/geo-guesser.code-/README.md

 ### Kira

 Make an interactable interface on the website.
 Create the live covid cases tab for each country.
-Note: I accidentally added my entire project folder to the repository, which is why it is in its own folder.
+Note: I accidentally added my entire project folder to the repository, which is why covidscraper.py is in its own folder.

-Proof of learning: mapclickproject / covidmap.html, covidscraper.py
+Proof of learning: gg-covid.html, mapclickproject / covidscraper.py

 ## File Descriptions